 Mix it up

 You can have different types of cards and use each according to your spending habits.
 One strategy is to have a flat-rate cash back card that can earn you a good rate on everyday purchases, then have a specialized card like a travel rewards card or a balance transfer card for other purchases or needs.
-A great option for a flat-rate cash back card is the Citi® Double Cash Card – 18 month BT offer, which lets you Earn 2% cash back on purchases: 1% when you buy plus 1% as you pay.
+A great option for a flat-rate cash back card is the Citi® Double Cash Card – 18 month BT offer, which lets you Earn 2% cash back on purchases 1% when you buy and 1% as you make payments for those purchases.
 This allows you to potentially earn significant cash back.
 Then, if you are a frequent traveler, you may want to have a travel rewards card that earns a higher rate on travel spending and offers travel perks like priority boarding, a free checked bag, travel insurance and more.
 Another option to mix up the type of credit cards you have is a balance transfer card that can help you save on interest payments during the 0% intro APR period.
 While you pay off your balance on a balance transfer card, you can still make purchases on your other card and enjoy the rewards you earn.